borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 We are going to touch Svelte in a later section, but let's start with solid foundations.
 Let's begin with HTML, CSS and Javascript.

-You can work locally — all you need is an an `.html` file opened in a web browser — but you might enjoy a playground like [CodePen](https://codepen.io/pen/) a tad more.
+You can work locally — all you need is an `.html` file opened in a web browser — but you might enjoy a playground like [CodePen](https://codepen.io/pen/) a tad more.
 The split between the three panels, between the three languages certainly helps to frame the feature.

 ## HTML

-If you are familiar with [Emmet](https://blog.codepen.io/2013/04/24/emmet-on-codepen/) the following, cryptic set of instruction will do the trick.
+If you are familiar with [Emmet](https://blog.codepen.io/2013/04/24/emmet-on-codepen/) the following cryptic line will do the trick.

 ```html
 div*4>p>lorem10